Overview: More Info

 Why is our health getting worse—and why are our leaders not reversing the trends?

-The consensus diagnosis sounds simple: we are not physically active enough, and our nutrition is not healthy enough, and we have too much toxic uncontrolled stress, for us to lead healthy lives.
+The consensus diagnosis sounds simple: we are not physically active enough, our nutrition is not healthy enough, and we have too much toxic unmanaged stress, for us to lead healthy lives.

 We just need to “fix” those root causes.
 But, that’s easier said than solved.